kelvinkirima014/kelvinkirima.com/content/_index.md

 +++
 +++
-Hello, I'm Kirima and welcome to my little corner on the internet.
+Hello, I'm Kirima and welcome to my place on the internet.

 ## About Me

-I'm a computer programmer, independent author and educator with deep insights on programming languages, computer networks and web communication protocols.
+I'm a computer programmer, independent author and educator with deep insights on programming languages, computer networks, and media technologies.

-My primary focus is building backend APIs and features powering web applications using cutting-edge technologies.
-I'm currently building [Majiix](https://github.com/Majgix/Majiix), an opensource low-latency platform for real-time collaboration on the web.
-We are still in early stages, but I'm super hopeful for it.
+My primary focus is on web communication protocols and all areas of audio/video streaming.
+I'm currently hacking on [Majiix](https://github.com/Majgix/Majiix), an opensource low-latency platform for web-based teleconferencing.

 Before Majiix, I worked with a technical education agency to help train and onboard developers to the Rust Programming Language.
 If interested on learning more about me, please check out the [faq](/faq).